 The woman burned by scalding hot coffee that she purchased at the drive through window was awarded almost $3 million by a jury after she spilled practically an entire cup of burning hot coffee on her thighs when wearing sweatpants and sitting in the passenger seat of a car.

 This case sparked a generation of criticisms of the personal injury law system.

 Here, we will tell you the real story and explain why the jury’s verdict should not have been thought of as anything out of the ordinary, considering the way that the personal injury system is supposed to work.

 Introduction to an Infamous Personal Injury Lawsuit Controversy:

-Combined, Liebeck’s losses from the incident (medical bills, loss of work, etc.) were a little under $20,000, and she offered to settle with McDonald’s for that amount.
-They refused and suggested less than $1,000.
+Combined, Liebeck’s losses from the incident (medical costs that Liebeck spent, loss of work, etc.) were a little under $20,000, and she offered to settle with McDonald’s for that amount.
+McDonald’s refused and suggested less than $1,000.